INFORMATION

 with structured curricula.

-Though team members continue
+Though team members continued

-with formal training and education consults, DRA’s primary
+with formal training and education consults, DRA’s

-and evaluation.
-“Learning by doing” is key to DRA’s
+program refinement and evaluation.
+“Learning by doing”

 capacity-building agenda.
-In practical terms, this means
+In practical terms, this meant

-entering into the educational partnership.
-From the
+everyone entering into the educational partnership.
+From

-desirable: capacities are built, lessons are learned
+desirable: capacities were built, lessons were learned

-and work is accomplished.
+and work was accomplished.

 ORGANIZATIONAL ANALYSIS